-The chapter outline must be hand-written (no computer) on blank sheets of paper (no lined paper) You are required to do minimum of 3 sides of paper of a chapter outline (3 completely filled! pages) for each chapter and submit it when it is due.
-You can use more pages if you need to and pages must be stapled (vertically in upper left corner - in 1 square cm of upper left corner so that the pages can be turned easily).
+You are required to do minimum of 3 sides of paper (3 completely filled! pages) for each chapter and submit it when it is due.
+You will be told the due date during class announcements.
+You can use more pages if you need to and pages must be stapled (vertically in upper left corner - in the top left 1.0 square cm of upper left corner - so that the pages can be turned easily).

-You must unruled white regular size copy paper; there is a 10 % penalty for the wrong paper.
+You must use unruled (no horizontal guidelines) white regular-sized copy paper; there is a 10 % penalty for the wrong paper.
 It must be a minimum of 300 words (most students do about 500 words and 3 pages).
 You can include diagrams but this is not a substitute for the word requirement.